Limited Gradient Descent: Learning With Noisy Labels: Introduction

-Unlike~\cite{tanaka2018joint}, we consider an unsupervised situation in which a clean verification set is not available.
-To estimate the best stop timing of training, we propose a method called limited gradient descent (LGD) under the assumption that a classifier learns the main pattern until the noise pattern begins to be memorized.
-It hopes to monitor the learning progresses of the main pattern and noise pattern.
-Unfortunately, samples of different patterns cannot be distinguished.
-For this problem, we randomly select a few samples from a noisy trainset as the reverse pattern, which is mutually exclusive from the main pattern.
+Thus, we randomly select a few samples from a noisy training set as the reverse pattern, which is mutually exclusive to the main pattern.
 Specifically, we shift the labels of the selected samples as reverse labels (as in $label+1$).
 It can be proved that the reverse labels are almost false.
 Note that the samples of the main pattern are still unknown.
 We can obtain the training accuracies for the two parts of the samples: the reverse samples and leftover noisy samples.
-At the early stage of training, the accuracy for the leftover samples increases because the main pattern is learned first, and the accuracy of the reverse samples does not increase (or may even decrease).
-We could monitor the ratio of the two accuracies to select the best generalization.
-In addition, we can apply a relabeling strategy~\cite{lin2014re} to LGD for further improving performances.
-Empirically, for uncomplicated datasets such as MNIST, we use LGD with relabeling to improve performance, while for challenging datasets such as CIFAR-10, we only use LGD once because the relabeling strategy may not significantly improve the performance.
+At the early stage of training, the accuracy of the leftover samples increases because the main pattern is learned first, and the accuracy of the reverse samples does not increase (or may even decrease).
+We could therefore monitor the ratio of the two accuracies to predict the best generalization.

+We evaluate the performance on the CIFAR-10, CIFAR-100, and Clothing-1M datasets.
+The experimental results on CIFAR-10 and CIFAR-100 show that although the accuracies with our method are comparable to those from corresponding traditional methods, the variances of the experimental results are significantly reduced, which shows that our method has better robustness.
+We further demonstrate state-of-the-art performance on the noisy real-world Clothing-1M dataset.

 The main contributions of the present study are as follows.
-First, we propose an unsupervised method called limited gradient descent (LGD) that can learn the main pattern as much as possible from noisy labels.
-Second, we prepare a few samples with false labels for training, which no study has attempted thus far to our knowledge.
-Third, we theoretically prove some sufficient conditions on LGD learning with noisy labels.
-Lastly, our method is free of models; thus, it can be applied to most DNNs and loss functions based on stochastic gradient descent (SGD) optimization.
+First, we propose a weakly supervised method called limited gradient descent (LGD) that can learn the main pattern to the maximum extent possible from noisy labels.
+Second, we prepare a few samples with false labels for training, which no study has attempted thus far to the best of our knowledge.
+Third, we theoretically prove some necessary conditions on LGD learning with noisy labels.
+Lastly, our method is free of models; thus, it can be applied to most DNNs and loss functions based on the stochastic gradient descent (SGD) optimization.